Why Mental Health Still Matters — Now at the Federal Level

-To support this effort, we’re making this resource available to all mental health professionals—not just our members—because ensuring a strong, accessible mental health system benefits everyone.
+This page remains open to all mental health professionals, not just OAMHP members, because building a strong, accessible mental health system benefits everyone.

 Election Resources & Links

-• Elections Logistics: To find out everything about how, where, when: Elections Ontario
+- Federal Elections Logistics: To find out everything about how, where, when: Elections Canada

 What You Can Do & Say

-This election is not just about casting a vote—it’s an opportunity to raise awareness, spark conversations, and advocate for change in how mental health is supported in Ontario.
-Mental health professionals see firsthand the gaps in care, barriers to access, and the urgent need for better integration into healthcare, workplaces, and schools.
+This election is not just about casting a vote—it’s a chance to raise awareness, spark national conversations, and advocate for meaningful change in how mental health is supported across Canada.
+Mental health professionals witness firsthand the gaps in care, barriers to access, and the urgent need for better integration into healthcare systems, workplaces, schools, and communities.

-There are many ways you can get involved: engage with political candidates, start conversations in your community, share information on social media, or send a letter to the editor.
-Below, we've outlined specific actions you can take, alongside ready-to-use scripts, talking points, and resources to help you make an impact.
+There are many ways to get involved: engage with federal candidates, start conversations in your community, share information on social media, or send a letter to the editor.
+Below, we’ve outlined specific actions you can take—along with ready-to-use scripts, talking points, and resources to help you make your voice heard.

-By speaking up, you’re not only helping to shape mental health policies—you’re also ensuring that more people understand the challenges and solutions needed to create a healthier Ontario.
+By speaking up, you're not only helping shape federal mental health policy—you’re also ensuring that more people understand the challenges and solutions needed to build a healthier, more accessible mental health system across the country.

 What Do I Do?